 1 Carden Street

 Guelph, ON N1H 3A1

-After the agenda has been published you can register or provide written comments and/or presentation materials by 10 a.m. on the Friday before the meeting (or 10 a.m.
-Thursday if City Hall is closed for a holiday on Friday).
-Any written comments or presentation materials will be will be distributed to Council and Committee members and published as part of the consolidated agenda on the Friday before the meeting.
+After the agenda has been published you can register or provide written comments and/or presentation materials by 10 a.m. on the last business day of the week prior to the meeting.
+Any written comments or presentation materials will be distributed to Council and Committee members and published as part of the revised agenda on the Friday before the meeting.

 Delegations are listed on the agenda in the order they are received.

 Time limits for speakers

 Please deliver your comments and/or presentation within the time limit:

 - five minutes for City Council and Committee of the Whole meetings

 - 10 minutes for public meetings to hear applications under sections 17, 34 and 51 of the Planning Act, such as Zoning Bylaw and Official Plan amendments.